-- 6.2.2 Appropriate noise mitigation measures will include the implementation of Best Practicable Means (BPM).
-Typical practices defined as BPM that could be implemented during construction that will be fully detailed in the full CoCPas appropriate and/or relevant in an application for a section 61 consent include: - Provision of contact details for a site representative so that noise and vibration complaints arising from construction works are dealt with pro-actively and that subsequent resolutions are communicated to the complainant; - Careful planning of construction activities and selection of plant to reduce noise emissions; - A construction hoarding around the noise generating activity up to a height of at least 2.4m should this significantly attenuate the noise level; - Acoustic hoarding to a specification appropriate to the construction methodology utilised21: - Locating static noisy plant in use as far away from NSRs as is feasible for the particular activity; - Using suitable equipment and ensuring such equipment is properly maintained and operated by trained staff; - Using silenced equipment where possible reasonably practicable22, in particular silenced power generators if night-time power generation is required for site security or lighting; - Ensuring that vehicles and mobile plant are well maintained such that loose body fittings or exhausts do not rattle or vibrate; - Engine compartments should be closed when equipment is in use and the resonance of body panels and cover plates reduced through the addition of suitable dampening materials; - Ensuring plant machinery is turned off when not in use; - Ensuring that vehicles do not park or queue for long periods outside NSRs with engines running unnecessarily;
+- Careful planning of construction activities and selection of plant to reduce noise emissions; - Acoustic hoarding to a specification appropriate to the construction methodology utilised; - Locating static noisy plant in use as far away from NSRs as is feasible for the particular activity; - Using suitable equipment and ensuring such equipment is properly maintained and operated by trained staff; - Using silenced equipment where reasonably practicable, in particular silenced power generators if night-time power generation is required for site security or lighting; - Ensuring that vehicles and mobile plant are well maintained such that loose body fittings or exhausts do not rattle or vibrate; - Engine compartments should be closed when equipment is in use and the resonance of body panels and cover plates reduced through the addition of suitable dampening materials; - Ensuring plant machinery is turned off when not in use; - Ensuring that vehicles do not park or queue for long periods outside NSRs with engines running unnecessarily; - Generators and water pumps required for 24-hour operation should be silenced and/or screened as appropriate; - Crane spindles, pulley wheels, telescopic sections and moving parts of working platforms should be adequately lubricated in order to prevent undue screeching and squealing; and - Where reasonably practicable, the use of mains electricity rather than generators. - 6.2.3 In addition, the application for a section 61 consent must, where works are necessary outside core hours, consider the use of silenced equipment and plant, or temporary barriers installed in order to reduce noise at NSRs to below BS 5228-1 threshold values, where reasonably practicable.